Proper interpretation of data necessary for more informed decision making: RBI Governor | Business

 ''We should aim at enhanced granularity, regularity and better validation.
 In the Reserve Bank, we treat information as a 'public good'.
 We envision to keep calibrating our information management systems to the needs and expectations of various stakeholders,'' he said.

-RBI should also tap alternate data sources, and consider ways and means of fitting them into the existing analytical frameworks, he added.
+RBI should also tap alternate data sources, and consider ways and means of fitting them in the existing analytical frameworks, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)